nathanziarek/nathanziarek.github.io/_posts/2015-07-28-User-Research-For-Copywriters.md

 categories: [user research, copywriting, ux]
 ---

-It's really kind of a shame this article was so directed at copywriters.
+It's really kind of a shame this article by Marli Mesibov was so directed at copywriters.
 It's a great general piece on the benefits of user research.

 >Every project I work on **involves some measure of user research**, whether I work on my own or with an official research team.
 Sometimes I observe users as they use products.
 Other times I set up tree tests to see how users react to my terminology and nomenclature.
 When it’s all over, I work with the client to establish a message they want to communicate.
 >